Photo name badges

 - The unit coordinator will call your child's room before sending a visitor to the room.

 If you cannot be at the hospital, talk with your nurse.
 The unit coordinator can help you designate two adults who can be with your child while you are away.

 Number of visitors

 Units allow different numbers of visitors in the room at one time.
 Ask your nurse about your unit.
-Additional visitors may wait in the cafeteria, Family Resource Center, or shared family spaces on the unit.
+Your visitors may wait in the cafeteria, Family Resource Center or shared family spaces on the unit.